dylibso/chicory/docs/docs/usage/memory.md

 ExportFunction dealloc = instance.export("dealloc");
 ```

-Let's allocate Wasm memory for a string and put in the instance's memory.
+Let's allocate Wasm memory for a string and write it into the instance memory.
 We can do this with `Memory#put`:

 ```java
 import com.dylibso.chicory.runtime.Memory;